 Skip to main content

-After completing my BA (Hons) in Media and Cultural Studies with Film, I went onto study a MA in Education where I focussed upon Autism Spectrum Difference.
+After completing my BA (Hons) in Media and Cultural Studies with Film, I went onto study a MA in Education where I focused upon Autism Spectrum Difference.
 I worked at WAC Performing Arts School for many years with young people with special needs, where I used Filmmaking to offer an alternative approach to learning and teaching.
 My professional practice both within and outside academia, and non-traditional academic background have given me a commitment to broadening access to Education.

 I am chair of the Black Asian Minority Ethnic Minority Ethnic (BAME)/People of Colour (PoC) Staff Network.
 It makes me very proud that at Kingston University we have one of the most influential BAME/PoC networks of any university.
 The reason for this is not only the endeavours of its members but also the support from senior leadership/teams.
 For example, the chair is part of a fractional paid role and funding is provided to deliver projects that enhance the experience of BAME/PoC staff and students.